jiatiansun/FireSim/README.md

 ### Environment
-  We used two laptops running on Windos 10 for our development.
+  We used two laptops running on Windows 10 for our development.
 The first laptop features a 6-core i7 CPU with an NVIDIA GeForce GTX1070 GPU.
 The second laptop features a 4-core i7 CPU with an NVIDIA GTX 970M GPU.

 ## Approach